craftcms/docs/docs/commerce/3.x/installation.md

 ## Composer

-Ensure you have Composer [installed correctly](https://docs.craftcms.com/v3/installation.html#downloading-with-composer) in your Craft 3 project.
+Ensure that you have Composer [installed correctly](https://docs.craftcms.com/v3/installation.html#downloading-with-composer) in your Craft 3 project.

 Run the following Composer command from within your Craft 3 project: